-Recently, both private and public construction has been booming again and compensation of employees has risen back to DKK 381 million in 2005 (Appendix H, Table 3).
-The level of activity is still high, but it seems like there is only a small possibility for further growth with the current low unemployment.
+Recently, both private and public construction has been booming again and compensation of employees has risen back to DKK 437 million in 2006 (Appendix H, Table 3).
+The level of activity is still high, but it seems likely that there is only a small possibility for further growth given the current low unemployment.